 "The hospital now is completely out of service.
 According to doctors working in it, the hospital used to serve 70,000 people in this area," said Al Jazeera's Hossam.

-"This is not the only hospital targeted by regime and Russian air strikes today.
+"This is not the only hospital targeted by regime and Russian airstrikes today," he added.

 READ MORE: Syria opposition says rebels break siege of Aleppo

 Medical charity the Syrian American Medical Society (SAMS) said that July was the worst month for attacks on healthcare centres since the beginning of Syria's five-year-old conflict.

 "There were 43 attacks on healthcare facilities in Syria in July - more than one attack every day," a SAMS statement said.

 The Syrian government has also accused rebels of hitting medical targets in the city of Aleppo.